Society of Saint Vincent de Paul

 The Society of Saint Vincent de Paul (SVP or SVdP or SSVP) is an international voluntary organization in the Catholic Church, founded in 1833 for the sanctification of its members by personal service of the poor.
+Started by Frédéric Ozanam and Emmanuel-Joseph Bailly de Surcy and named after Vincent de Paul, the organization is part of the global Vincentian Family of Catholic organizations.

 Innumerable Catholic parishes have established "conferences", most of which affiliate with a diocesan council.
-Among its varied efforts to offer material help to the poor or needy, the Society also has thrift stores which sell donated goods at a low price and raise money for the poor.
+Among its varied efforts to offer material help to the poor or needy, the Society also has thrift stores or "op shops" which sell donated goods at a low price and raise money for the poor.
 There are a great variety of outreach programs sponsored by the local conferences and councils, addressing local needs for social services.

+History

 France

 The Society of St. Vincent de Paul was founded in 1833 to help impoverished people living in the slums of Paris, France.
 The primary figure behind the Society's founding was Blessed Frédéric Ozanam, a French lawyer, author, and professor in the Sorbonne.
 Frédéric collaborated with Emmanuel Bailly, editor of the Tribune Catholique, in reviving a student organization which had been suspended during the revolutionary activity of July 1830.
 Ozanam was 20 years old when he founded the Society.
 He was beatified by Pope John Paul II in 1997.
 Emmanuel Bailly was chosen as the first President.

 The Society took Saint Vincent de Paul as its patron under the influence of Sister Rosalie Rendu, DC.
 Sister Rosalie, beatified in November 1999 by Pope John Paul II, was a member of the Daughters of Charity of St. Vincent de Paul, earlier known for her work with people in the slums of Paris.
 She guided Frédéric and his companions in their approach towards those in need.

 SVP gradually expanded outside Paris in the mid-19th century and received benefactors in places such as Tours where figures such as the Venerable Leo Dupont, known as the Holy Man of Tours, became collaborators.

 The Society is part of the Vincentian Family which also includes two congregations founded by St. Vincent de Paul – the Congregation of the Mission with Vincentian priests and brothers and the Ladies of Charity – along with the Sisters of Charity in the Setonian tradition and several others, including some religious groups that are part of the Anglican Communion like the Company of Mission Priests.